vagabondachi/vagabondachi/README.md

 **Me in a Nutshell 🥥**

-- 🔭 I’m currently working on **3D Modelling, and Game Programming**
+- 🔭 I’m currently working on **3D Modelling, animation, and Game Programming**
 - 🌱 I’m currently learning **Unreal Engine, and C++**
 - 👯 I’m looking to collaborate on **Game Projects, Website and Mobile E-commerce Development**
 - 💬 Ask me about **UX Design, Brand Identity, Game Development, Cosplay Costume Making**